nethakah/flashcarding112/README.md

 ## Requirements

-**Python 3.8 - 3.11** (cmu-graphics does not support Python 3.12+)
+**Python 3.10 - 3.13 as of 12/2025**

 ```bash
 pip install cmu-graphics
 ```

 > **Note:** This project uses CMU Graphics, an educational library developed by Carnegie Mellon University.
 The library is no longer actively maintained and has limited Python version support.
-If you encounter issues, try using Python 3.10 or 3.11.
+If you encounter issues, check their website at CMU Academy to verify the supported versions of Python.

 ## Usage